-You can set the level of information (low, medium, high) that Symphony Client should log for system functions.
+- Configure memory usage conditions under which Symphony Client will restart - Set the level of information (low, medium, high) that Symphony Client should log for system functions.
 If you select Low, the client logs will contain less detail, but system performance will be better.
 Increasing the log level provides more detailed information if a problem is encountered, but can impact system performance.
-If unsure, leave the default selection.
+If unsure, leave the default selection. - Enable/disable messages to the user in the event of a Symphony Client crash by selecting the Silently handle crashes check box.

 - 1. From the View menu, select Settings.
 The Symphony Client Settings dialog box opens. - 2.
-Click the Logging tab.
+Click the Advanced tab.

-Figure 69.
-Logging tab
+Figure 70.
+Advanced tab